vimosh0812/vhionex-website/README.md

 ### Images
 - Replace logos in the `public/` directory
-- Update favicon by replacing `public/automatic-favicon-no-bg.png`
+- Update favicon by replacing `public/automatic-favicon-no-bg.png` (or rename to `vhionex-favicon.png`)
 - Add your own project images to the `public/` directory

 ## Deployment